-The Merchant of Mix-Fits
+Ian Baker, The Merchant of Mix-Fits

 The process involved with creating found-object sculptures is a very dynamic one.
-Its a combination of the hunt, vision, puzzle and seeing beyond an objects intended purpose.
+It is a combination of the hunt for parts, putting the puzzle together and having the vision to see beyond an objects intended purpose.

 "There is nothing routine in my art, there is never a plan.

 "I'm passionate about creating and inventing.
 Bringing joy and laughter to others is "what it's all about."

 "There seems to be no end to what kind of art you can create with the most cost-effective medium available - trash."